rekirky/PDF-Tools/README.md

 * Join multiple files into one
 * Split file into multiple ones
 * Crop a file using mouse input
+* Rotate a file 90 degrees clockwise or counter clockwise

 ## To come (probably - depends on my needs)

+* Crop an entire document
-* Page rotate (ideally per page & using left/right keys)
+* Run multiple commands at once - rotate & crop